nop33/si/src/content/custom-page/home.md

 keyfactsSection:
   - title: About
-    description: The Simon Institute for Longterm Governance (SI) supports policy networks in mitigating global catastrophic risks with thoughtful, evidence-informed approaches.
-We conduct research, offer training programs and build networks.
+    description: The Simon Institute for Longterm Governance (SI) supports policy networks in mitigating global catastrophic threats, building on Herbert Simon's vision of support tools for future-oriented policymaking.
     link:
       title: More about us
       url: /about/